nodro7/angular-mydatepicker/README.md

 * no dependencies to other libraries
 * currently [localized](https://github.com/kekeh/angular-mydatepicker#locale-attribute) to 45 languages
 * datepicker and date range picker
-* normal and inline mode
+* popup and inline mode
 * set styles to the component which are in line with your page theme
   * calendar ([example](https://github.com/kekeh/angular-mydatepicker/wiki/change-color-theme-of-datepicker))
   * input box and input box controls ([bootstrap 4 and font-awesome example](https://github.com/kekeh/angular-mydatepicker/wiki/bootstrap-4-and-font-awesome-example))